 Are you looking to work in a rewarding industry that focuses on community engagement and building relationships with individuals?

 Then studying a Certificate III in Individual Support specialising in Disability is the perfect course for you.
-This qualification will give you the skills and knowledge required to deliver individualised person-centred support to people who may require assistance in both community or residential based settings.
+This qualification will give you the skills and knowledge required to deliver individualised person-centered support to people who may require assistance in both community or residential based settings.
 You will also learn how to provide physical, social and emotional support to clients.

 In order to successfully complete this course, you will need to complete all the units.